Locations

 Start by auditing current usage and aligning future needs:

-- Stakeholder Alignment: Involve IT, finance, procurement, and user representatives in planning.
+• Stakeholder Alignment: Involve IT, finance, procurement, and user representatives in the planning process.
 Ensure everyone agrees on goals (cost reduction targets, technology adoption plans) and speaks with one voice to Microsoft.

 Action:

 Audit and true-down your entitlements before renewal.
 Make a checklist of licenses by product and compare it to actual usage.
-For example, if 1,000 Office 365 E5 licenses are allocated but only 800 active users, plan to reduce 200 licenses at renewal.
+For example, if 1,000 Office 365 E5 licenses are allocated but only 800 active users are expected, plan to reduce the allocation by 200 licenses at renewal.
 Removing this “shelfware” ensures you aren’t renewing unnecessary capacity.

 Considerations: